Man opening coconut with knife, desert island survival training.

 • A sense of belonging rooted in action

-You don’t just meet people but form a functioning tribe and a friendship that outlast the trip.
+You do not just meet people.
+You form a functioning tribe and a friendship that outlast the trip.

 3. Confidence

-Starting a friction fire for the first time is one of the most amazing moments when you are in a remote location wanting to cook that fish your group caught.
-It is all about persistance, patience, and practice.
+Starting a friction fire for the first time, especially when you are in a remote place wanting to cook the fish your group caught, is one of the most amazing moments of the week.
+It is all about persistence, patience, and practice.

-The small moment shows you what you’re capable of.
+That small moment shows you what you are capable of.

 What Real Desert Island Survival Training Looks Like